+DISCUSSION ON NATIONAL MONEYTARY POLICY

+Module code:

+Module title:

 EXECUTIVE SUMMARY

 Monetary policy and fiscal policy are two important macroeconomic management tools, each of them is implemented by the Government through manipulating different elements of the economy.
 Each policy aims to different target but they are in close relationship and pursuing a common goal of sustainable economic growth.
-In particular, monetary policy is a tool of the Central Bank to regulate the process of money supply, interest and credit, which results in changing the national cash flows and the amount of money available in the market to achieve objectives of stabilizing prices, ie to curb inflation at a low and stable level, which support economic growth.
+In particular, monetary policy is a tool of the Central Bank to regulate the process of money supply, interest and credit, which results in changing the national cash flows and the amount of money available in the market to achieve objectives of stabilizing prices, i.e. to curb inflation at a low and stable level, which support economic growth.
 This essay is focus on inflation - an important element of the economy by analyzing the national fiscal deficit, its relationship with inflation and the way this relationship be used to stabilizing the economy.
 In additions, another element of the economy is exchange rate which would be examined in specific manipulation as an inflation controlling technique.
 The essay will also discuss the methods of accounting for price changes in hyperinflationary times by referring to relevant International Financial Reporting Standards (IFRS).

 Fiscal deficit in a national economy.